 Past and present

-Drawing inspiration from the Swedish organization responsible for the 1912 Olympic Games in Stockholm, the ad-hoc committee, now comprising 7 sports federations, turned into a permanent organisation.
+Drawing inspiration from the Swedish organisation responsible for the 1912 Olympic Games in Stockholm, the ad-hoc committee, comprising 7 sports federations, turned into the Olympic Committee of the Netherlands.
 Soon other federations joined.
-The newly established NOC was not only set up for supporting elite athletes throughout the year, but also for promoting sport among the Dutch population.
+The newly established NOC was not only set up to support Dutch elite athletes throughout the year, but also to promote sports among the Dutch population.
 Baron Van Tuyll van Serooskerken also took the lead in bringing the1928 Olympic Games to Amsterdam, which was mainly financed by contributions from the general public.